Jake Something: Impact Wrestling (2017–2022)

-The Deaners (2018–2020)

-On March 9, 2018, at the Last Chancery event that featured Impact Wrestling and Border City Wrestling wrestlers, Doyle, now known as Jake Deaner, formed a tag team with Cody Deaner called The Deaners, losing to Desi Hit Squad (Gursinder Singh and Rohit Raju).
+On March 9, 2018, at the Last Chancery event that featured Impact Wrestling and Border City Wrestling wrestlers, Doyle, now known as Jake Deaner, formed a tag team with Cody Deaner called "The Deaners", losing to Desi Hit Squad (Gursinder Singh and Rohit Raju).
 In April 2019, he officially signed a contract with Impact Wrestling.
 Later that month, vignettes began airing of The Deaners on their farm called The Deaner Compound.
 The Deaners made their Impact! debut on the April 26 episode, defeating Idris Abraham and Joe Coleman.
 The following month, his ring name was changed to Cousin Jake.
 At Bound for Glory, Jake took part in the Call Your Shot Gauntlet match, where the winner could choose any championship match of their choice, which was won by Eddie Edwards.
 On the May 26, 2020 episode of Impact!, The Deaners failed to win the Impact World Tag Team Championship from The North (Ethan Page and Josh Alexander) at The Deaner Compound.
 On the Countdown to Bound for Glory, The Deaners defeated The Rascalz (Dez and Wentz).

 At Turning Point, Jake and Cody were attacked by Eric Young and Joe Doering.
 During the following weeks, The Deaners feuded with Young and Doering and this resulted in a match between Cody and Young on the December 8 episode of Impact!, which Young won.
 At Final Resolution, Cody attacked Jake during a match between Rhino and Young, thus ending The Deaners tag team.